The Pharmacy in your Garden – The Hidden Medicinal History of Your Favorite Plants

 Medicinal Uses of Common Edibles, Herbs and Flowers

-I use these notes to teach and design a medicinal garden with our fourth grade students who are studying their unit “Mysteries to Medicine” in their Open Court Language Arts program in the LAUSD.
+I use these notes to teach and design a medicinal garden with our fourth grade students who are studying their unit “Mysteries to Medicine” in their Language Arts program.
 Have fun with this but just for informational use only please!!!!
 NEVER USE ANY PLANT AS A MEDICINAL WITHOUT CONSULTING YOUR PHYSICIAN!

 Did you know….

 – Fossil records show that the human use of plants as medicine dates back 60,000 years ago (solecki et al., 1975)

 - Plants and their derivatives represent of 50% of all drugs in clinical use

 - 3.5 – 4 BILLION of the global population rely on plants for drugs (Farnsworth, 1988)